Third Wheel: How Third Parties Can Become Relevant

 Remember back to a time when you were a third wheel in your life.
 What were you thinking and feeling at the time?

-With the duopoly the two major political parties create in our political system, these aren’t just feelings but hurdles to climb as you try to impact the political culture.
+While we usually associate this isolation with social life, the feeling of being a third wheel perfectly describes the state of third parties in our political system.
+And with the duopoly created by the two major political parties, these aren’t just feelings but hurdles to overcome as you try to impact the political culture.

-Despite this, many people, even those who support one of the two major political parties, feel we need a third party and want to find a realistic way to make that happen.
+Yet, despite this, many people, even those who support one of the two major political parties, feel we need a third party and want to find a realistic way to make it happen.

 But how would it happen?
 Could it happen?
 And what would need to change for a third party to impact our politics?

-In this article, we’ll discuss the current nature of third parties in our politics and what fundamental changes need to happen for a third party to have a legitimate impact in the future.
+In this article, we’ll discuss the state of third parties in our political system and what fundamental changes need to happen for a third party to have a legitimate impact in the future.

 Third Wheel